jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) there was a material misrepresentation or omission in the application for the determination, whether intentional or not.

 ### 91 Determinations in relation to petroleum mining operations
-(1) For the purposes of the Income Tax Act 2007, if a question arises as to— that question shall be determined, for the purposes of ascertaining the income of the petroleum miner for any year,—
+(1) For the purposes of the Income Tax Act 2007, if a question arises as to—that question shall be determined, for the purposes of ascertaining the income of the petroleum miner for any year,—
   (a) in any case where the holder of a petroleum permit disposes of the permit, the proportion of the permit disposed of; or (b) in any case where a petroleum permit is disposed of together with petroleum mining assets, the consideration and the deductions to be attributed to—
     (i) the permit; and